camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 A Permission defines the way an identity is allowed to interact with a certain resource.

-The following permissions are available:
+The basic permissions available in the engine are:

 * None
 * All